Harika-SVL/Networking-AWS/notes.md

 ## Load Balancers in AWS

+* Elastic Load Balancing automatically distributes your incoming traffic across multiple targets, such as EC2 instances, containers, and IP addresses, in one or more Availability Zones
+* It monitors the health of its registered targets, and routes traffic only to the healthy targets.
+* Elastic Load Balancing scales your load balancer as your incoming traffic changes over time.
+* It can automatically scale to the vast majority of workloads.

 * AWS has 3 load balancers :
 1. Classic Load Balancer (CLB): This can perform layer 4 and layer 7 load balancing